vtex-apps/affirm-payment/docs/README.md

 This is a payment authorization app for the Affirm payment method (financing with monthly payments).

+> ⚠️ _Currently Affirm cannot be used in a marketplace scenario where the seller processes the payment.
+In marketplace scenarios, the marketplace itself must process the payment._

 ## Configuration

 1. Enable Affirm as a payment method in your store admin.
 In the Gateway Affiliation, enter your Affirm public API key as the `Application Key` and your Affirm private API key as the `Application Token`.
 For initial testing, set the Test/Production toggle to `Test` and use sandbox keys.